Financial Assistance and Scholarships

 Who is eligible?

-All outstanding admittees to our full-time undergraduate programmes will be considered for academic or non-academic scholarships.
+All outstanding local admittees to our full-time undergraduate programmes will be considered for academic or non-academic scholarships.

 Academic Scholarships for HKDSE Students

-A University scholarship is guaranteed if you are a current year Secondary Six student who meets the University's General Entrance Requirements for admission to full-time Bachelor's Degree programmes and fulfil any one of the following requirements for HKDSE at your first attempt:
+A University scholarship is guaranteed if you are a current year Secondary Six local student taking the HKDSE at your first attempt, meet the University's General Entrance Requirements for admission to full-time Bachelor's Degree programmes, and fulfil any one of the following requirements:

 |1||Level 5** in 5 subjects or above||Renewable full-tuition scholarship (subject to meeting the required conditions for scholarship renewal) plus a one-off allowance of HK$35,000|